kszcode/FuzzySearchFilesInCurrentFolder/README.md

 IMHO this plugin makes [fman](https://fman.io/) an even faster file exploration tool yet.
 Dare I say even finally even faster then Total Commander?
 I say this because it has fuzzy search like Sublime and on top of that it works cross platform on Mac, Windows and Linux.

+PS: If you are looking for these features in a terminal, check this out [fzf](https://github.com/junegunn/fzf)

 ![Fuzzy search files and folders in all subfolders from current folder](https://raw.githubusercontent.com/kszcode/FuzzySearchFilesInCurrentFolder/master/resources/FuzzySearchInSubFolder.png)

 ## Features